DAB Car Radio – A Quick Guide

 Luckily, the proportion of cars fitted with a DAB car radio as standard has grown rapidly in recent years.
 For example, data from CAP and The Society of Motor Manufacturers and Traders found that in 2019 Quarter Four over 2.38 million vehicles were fitted with DAB as standard.

-Across the Stoneacre network, you will discover that Toyota, Honda, Mazda, Volvo, Suzuki and Ford models are all fitted with a DAB car radio as standard.
+Across the Stoneacre network, you will discover that most models are fitted with a DAB car radio as standard.
 In fact, all of Ford’s UK models have been available with a DAB car radio since 2012.

 DAB Car Radio